nikkieverett/recipe-app/recipes/pancetta-penne-hello-fresh-witch-s-cauldron.md

 dietary fiber7 g
 protein27 g
 cholesterol55 mg
-sodium830 mg
+sodium830 mg'
-directions: wash and dry all produce. bring a large pot of salted water to a boil. mince or grate garlic. pick mint leaves from stems; discard stems. roughly chop leaves.
+directions: 'wash and dry all produce. bring a large pot of salted water to a boil. mince or grate garlic. pick mint leaves from stems; discard stems. roughly chop leaves.